 There is always a selection of interesting items from the stored Collection on public display and the department has research and restoration facilities.
 The Museum Library holds over 6000 specialist books covering technical, reference and historical aviation subjects for research and reference purposes.

 The Museum offers a public research service for an initial charge of £5.
 The pre-enquiry form can be found by downloading the research request form here.
-Or by telephone/email via the Station Office (+44 (0)1904 608595 – firstname.lastname@example.org).
+Or by telephone/email via the Main Office (+44 (0)1904 608595 / firstname.lastname@example.org).

-Following the transfer of The Air Gunners Association Collection to the Museum in 2001, and following several years of close co-operation the A3T Trustees arranged for the artefacts, records and documents comprising the ACA Archive Collection to be similarly transferred to the Museum.
-As a Nationally Accredited Museum this ensures that the A3TCollection is given full protection and conservation on behalf of the Nation.
+Following the transfer of the Air Gunners Association Archive to the Museum in 2001, and following several years of close co-operation the A3T Trustees arranged for the artefacts, records and documents comprising the ACA Archives Collection to be similarly transferred to the Museum.
+As a Nationally Accredited Museum this ensures that the A3T Archives is given full protection and conservation on behalf of the Nation.